Mr-Meshky/MR-MESHKY/README.md

 # <a href="https://github.com/MR-MESHKY"> MR MESHKY </a>
 <img align="center" src="https://user-images.githubusercontent.com/121286220/228952124-4a51bfe9-2ac4-43b9-9ca3-76a1f2640437.svg" alt= "Just For Fun">

-Hi, I am MR MESHKY ,and I was born in 2007 February.
-I love application development, web scrapping.
-I started programming in 2022 September.
-I'm busy with python on telegram bot and anything in development world.
+Hi, I'm MrMeshky and born in February 2007.
+I love app development, web design and web scraping.
+I started programming in September 2020.
+I am working with Python in the Telegram bot and React in the front end.

 <!-- <a href="https://t.me/MR_MESHKY"> -->
 <!-- 	 Contact Me -->